 While living in Paris, Gregory Annenberg Weingarten followed the case and was alerted that the courts had ruled against the Native American tribes.
-Upon hearing the news, he decided to collaborate with the Annenberg Foundation in Los Angeles to creatively intervene in the situation.
-At Gregory's request, staff from the Annenberg Foundation anonymously entered the auction and purchased the items at the auction, monitoring the transaction online, and placing bids over the phone.
-Gregory and the Foundation were able to successfully purchase 24 out of the 27 items, including a sacred Hopi headdress, which sold for over $500,000.
+Upon hearing the news, he decided to work with the staff at the Annenberg Foundation in Los Angeles to creatively intervene in the situation.
+At Gregory's request, staff anonymously entered a December, 2013 auction -- monitoring the transactions online, placing bids over the phone and ultimately purchasing many of the items.
+Gregory, with the help of the Foundation staff, were able to successfully purchase 24 out of the 27 items, selling for over $500,000.

 A Happy Reunion

 Following the auction, Gregory repatriated all 24 of the objects to the Hopi and Apache tribes, who had been previously unaware of the Annenberg Foundation's role in the auction.
 The items—which are regarded by the tribes as living entities with divine spirits, rather than artifacts for display—were repatriated to their rightful owners with much gratitude and emotion.
-This act of repatriation encouraged other individuals to also repatriate objects they purchased in auctions, and led to a broader awareness and discussion of Native American artifacts, which are often wrongly acquired and sold.
+This act of repatriation encouraged other individuals to also repatriate objects they purchased in auctions, which led to a broader awareness and discussion of Native American artifacts that are often wrongly acquired and sold.